karleramberg/website-builder/README.md

-# Website Builder
+# Walker

-Website Builder is script to build complete HTML pages in an output folder using a template and an input folder of incomplete HTML pages.
+Walker is a small program to build complete HTML pages in an output folder using a template and an input folder of incomplete HTML pages.

 The first line of an input file is used as a page title, replacing the `[TITLE]` token in the template.
 The rest of the file replaces the `[CONTENT]` token.